ComposableFi/composable/docs/docs/nix/troubleshooting.md

 error: derivation '/nix/store/some-derivation.drv' has '__noChroot' set, but that's not allowed when 'sandbox' is 'true'
 ```

-This is due to nix not reading the config file.
-Following are some possible sollutions:
+This is due to Nix not reading the config file.
+Following are some possible solutions:

 ### Restart Nix Daemon